Dr. Robert Chapman explains below a widely unrecognized problem about binge drinking. And it’s one that has serious effects.

 What’s a Drink?

-In many media reports of college student alcohol consumption, there is no mention of what constitutes “a drink.”
-True, most researchers define the term in publications.
-However, this crucial information does not appear to make it into the mainstream media.
+In many media reports of college student drinking, there is no mention of what constitutes “a drink.”
+True, most researchers define the term in reports.
+But this crucial fact does not appear to make it into the mainstream media.

 To tie “bingeing” to a number of drinks is dangerous for two reasons.